sammyarno/tanakayu-web/src/store/README.md

 - Add synchronization between tabs using Zustand's broadcast channel middleware
 - Implement optimistic updates for write operations
 - Add devtools integration for debugging
+- Enhance security for the user authentication store
+- Add refresh token handling for the authentication store